manips-sai-org/sai2-interfaces/tutorials/01-joint/README.md

 Joint Space Control Tutorial
 ============================

-In this tutorial, we will be building an interface that can set the joint angles of a robot and also set the Kp and Kv gains for joint space control.
+In this tutorial, we will be building an interface that can set the desired joint angles of a robot and also set the Kp and Kv gains for joint space control.
+We will also simulate the delay from setting desired joint angles to actual joint angless.

 We define the following keys:
 * `sai2::interfaces::tutorial::q`: The robot joint angles - a vector.